erdemdoganayy/docker-compose-helm-chart/readme.md

 When you choose to utilize a docker compose template, you can use this chart and continue working on this project.

+The project contains a few instances of values.yaml

 ## Use:
 - Save this repository to your `local folder` after downloading it.
 - Revise your `chart.yaml` and `values.yaml` files.